Combat arms: United States Army

-Combat engineer units provide mobility, countermobility, and survivability capabilities to support maneuver units, and have a secondary mission to fight as infantry.
+Combat engineer units provide mobility, counter-mobility, and survivability capabilities to support maneuver units, and have a secondary mission to fight as infantry.

 United States Marine Corps

 United States Marine Corps doctrine designates only Infantry forces as Combat Arms, with all other Ground Combat Element forces (Field Artillery, Assault Amphibian, Combat Engineer, Light Armored Reconnaissance, Reconnaissance, and Tank) considered Combat Support.
 Air Defense, as a part of Marine Aviation, is contained within the Aviation Combat Element.